Albers hangs on for 1st save as Brewers top Cards 3-2 - Philly

 TRAINER'S ROOM

 Brewers: C Manny Pina was held out of the lineup with tightness in his right calf.
-He was available in case of an emergency.
-Prior to the game the club designated RHP J.J.
+The Brewers designated RHP J.J.
 Hoover for assignment and optioned OF Brett Phillips to Triple-A Colorado Springs to recall Guerra and RHP Jorge Lopez.

 Cardinals: INF Jedd Gyorko tested his strained right hamstring on the field prior to the game and go to Class A Palm Beach on a rehabilitation assignment.